clebert/llama2.zig/README.md

 - No OpenMP support; therefore, it runs only on one core
 - SIMD optimization of the matmul function using `@Vector`
 - No mmap support; the checkpoint file is instead fully loaded into the RAM
-  - which I suspect explains the relatively good performance of LLaMA2 7B compared to the C implementation
+  - which I suspect explains the relatively good performance of Llama 2 7B compared to the C implementation
 - Utilization of slices instead of many-item pointers